Dynasty Football Rankings: 2021 Preseason Update

 These dynasty football rankings are fluid and should be used as a general guide to value players.
 Many players’ values are dependent on whether a roster is ready to contend for a title or in the process of rebuilding.
 As such, certain veterans ranked below younger prospects in my rankings could still be worth acquiring in a trade straight up for a contender, and some high-upside prospects may make more sense for a rebuilding team even if ranked below some veteran producers at the position.

 The influx of a talented 2021 rookie class has shaken up these dynasty football rankings quite a bit, as incoming rookies with high upside like Ja’Marr Chase and Najee Harris are already worth drafting early in startups.
 Taking into account team need and roster construction, here are my updated top-200 dynasty football rankings assuming a standard 1QB format with PPR scoring (you can find my superflex rankings here).
-And be sure to check back for updated dynasty rankings as we approach training camp and the preseason!
+And be sure to check back for updated dynasty rankings as we approach the end of the 2021 regular season!